-I recommend a couple cap fulls of this every month, and maybe only one cap full once tomatoes start growing.
+I recommend a couple of tablespoons of this every month, and maybe only one tablespoon once tomatoes start growing.
 The plants below on the left received the monthly supplement of blood meal.
 The plant on the right received its first blood meal supplement maybe a week before the picture was taken – which is why the top leaves are starting to turn green but the bottom leaves are still yellow.
 You want to be proactive with blood meal, not reactive, but if your plant starts yellowing it’s ok – just add blood meal, water it consistently, and you should start to see changes occur within a few days.

 9. Remove Pests